Getting Started

 -

-Your overlay — a small separate repo (named with a
+Your realm — a small separate repo (named with a

-ygg-overlayconvention, e.g.siliconsaga-ygg-overlay) containing your community's configuration: which components to work on, agent identity and attribution, domain settings.
-When this repo is present incomponents/, Yggdrasil detects it automatically and merges its config — no config file edits needed.
+realm-<community>convention, e.g.realm-siliconsaga) containing your community's configuration: which components to work on, agent identity and attribution, domain settings.
+When this repo is present inrealms/, Yggdrasil detects it automatically and merges its config — no config file edits needed.
 Convention over configuration. -

 Local overrides —

-ecosystem.local.yaml(gitignored) for per-developer settings on top of the overlay.
+ecosystem.local.yaml(gitignored) for per-developer settings on top of the realm.
 Same as today.

 The bootstrap for a new community member: